 How often do you make a mistake and wish you had a chance to do it all over again?
 Well I had that chance through this reader's situation.
-Perhaps it can come in handy the next time you need to make a course correction when it seems you have little to no control.
+Perhaps it can come in handy the next time you need to make a course correction when it seems you have little or no control.

 Top Speed: 30+ knots

 Range: Unlimited (nuclear power fuel good for 20 - 25 years)

 Top Speed: Mach 0.85

 Historians like to look at wars with a view to how things were "ante," meaning before.
 When we move to a new job we are entering a field of battle where the status quo ante is known as "how we've always done it."
 When faced with such a situation, it is often best to hold your fire and observe.
 It could be that what seems to be something wrong and different is actually better and different.
 But what if it is just wrong?

 A few years after I wrote my answers to this pilot I came up with a few more thoughts on the subject: B&CA: Paid to Say 'No'

 I am having one of those moral/ethical/economic issues with a new job and was hoping you might have some advice that makes everything better.
 I was a Part 135 Learjet pilot for fifteen years flying just ten minutes from where I grew up when the company went Chapter 11.
 Then a great deal fell into my lap.
 The guys in the hangar next door typed me in a brand new Falcon 2000, and almost doubled my pay.
 They have 12 pilots on 4 airplanes, and all of it Part 91.
 It was like I won the lottery.
 But now that I am international qualified, I am seeing things from a different angle.